WPManageNinja/fluent-affiliate-docs/guide/integrations/memberpress-integration-with-fluentaffiliate.md

 ## Configure MemberPress Settings

-A pop-up will arrive where you'll find **two** important **settings** to manage how affiliate commissions are handled.
-You can enable or disable these options based on your preferences.
+When you manage the settings, a pop-up will appear where you can adjust how affiliate commissions are handled.

+Here are the options you can configure:

 **Disable Commission on Renewal**: If you check this option, FluentAffiliate will disable affiliate commissions for membership or Courses.
 Affiliates will not earn commissions when customers renew their purchases.

 **Disable Commission on Upgrade**: By enabling this checkbox, all membership or course **upgrade commissions** will be turned off for affiliates.
 This means no commissions will be given when customers upgrade their membership or courses.

+After that, click on the Save Setting button to save this configure setting.

 ![MemberPress Settings](/guide/public/images/integrations/memberpress/memberpress-settings-configuration.webp)

 ## Generate an Affiliate Link

+After you have configured the settings, your affiliates can begin creating your promotional links.
-After you've completed configuring the MemberPress affiliate settings, the next step is to log in to your **Affiliate** area provided by FluentAffiliate.
-In the affiliate **Links** section, paste the **URL** of the Course page you want to promote.
-FluentAffiliate will automatically generate a unique **Affiliate link** for you.
+1. Affiliates should log in to their **Affiliate** area provided by FluentAffiliate.
+2. In the **Links** section, you need to paste the **URL** of the course or membership page you want to promote.
+3. FluentAffiliate will generate a unique **Affiliate Link** for you.

-Once your link is ready, **copy** the affiliate link and share it wherever you like — on social media, emails, blogs, or directly with your audience.
+4. Once your link is ready, **copy** the affiliate link and share it wherever you like — on social media, emails, blogs, or directly with your audience.

 ![Copy Affiliate Link](/guide/public/images/integrations/memberpress/affiliate-link-generation.webp)